Modeling Dynamic Neural Activity by combining Naturalistic Video Stimuli and Stimulus-independent Latent Factors: Experiments

-For the ZIG based models, we use the mean of the predicted ZIG-distribution as responses prediction when computing the correlation.
-As we model full response distributions we also compute the log-likelihood to evaluate how well those distributions are predicted.
-For our latent model the latent variables $\mathbf{z}$ are marginalized out via Monte-Carlo sampling (see \cref{Eq:marginalization}).
-Per experiment details are in \cref{apd:experiments}
+As we model full response distributions, we also compute the log-likelihood to evaluate how well those distributions are predicted.
+For our latent model, the latent variables $\mathbf{z}$ are marginalized out via Monte-Carlo sampling (\cref{Eq:marginalization}; for experiment details see \cref{apd:experiments}.

-\textbf{Video only evaluation: Latent model outperforms ZIG baseline} We find that the Poisson baseline outperforms all other models with respect to correlation ($0.195$, \cref{tab:base_correlation}), while the latent model outperforms all other models in terms of log-likelihood ($-0.30$ bits per timepoint and neuron) demonstrating the improved capability of the latent model for capturing the full response distributions.
-Since the neuronal responses are continuous and the Poisson distribution is for discrete values only, we cannot evaluate the log-likelihood of the Poisson model.
-The slightly lower correlation performance of the ZIG-models could be due the fact that the ZIG distribution is not in the exponential family which leads to a trade-off between modeling the distribution (good for likelihood) and modeling the conditional mean (good for correlation)~\citep{lurz2023bayesian}.
+\textbf{Non-Conditioned evaluation: Latent model improves response distribution modeling} \quad The latent model outperforms the video-only ZIG model in terms of log-likelihood (\cref{tab:base_correlation}), demonstrating the improved capability of the latent model for capturing the full response distributions.
+Since the neuronal responses are continuous and the Poisson distribution is for discrete values only, evaluating the log-likelihood of the Poisson model is not meaningful.

+Adding a latent to our ZIG model does not hurt predictive performance and yields comparable correlation.
+The ZIG and latent models have about one percentage point lower correlation compared to the Poisson baseline model (\cref{tab:base_correlation}).
+This happens because the ZIG distribution is not an exponential family, which leads to a trade-off between modeling full distributions (likelihood) and conditional means (correlation)~\citep{lurz2023bayesian}.
+We test this claim by training the means of the predicted ZIG distribution with Poisson loss ('Poisson loss ZIG'), which leads to a comparable performance with the Poisson baseline model.
+Details are in the \cref{apd:trade-off}. \\

+To test if there is a better distributional fit than the Gamma distribution for the positive responses, we replaced it with a more flexible normalizing-flow–based distribution while keeping everything else fixed (latent-state and stimulus dependence).
+However, adding flow layers did not improve the performance of our ZIG model, suggesting that the ZIG distribution already provides an adequate fit to the neuronal response distributions (\cref{apd:flow}).
+Finally, we tested whether our latent model also improves performance when combined with a different core—specifically, a Vision Transformer (ViT) core as in \citep{li2023v1t}.
+The quantitative trends are the same: the ZIG model with the ViT core performs slightly worse than the Poisson baseline due to the optimization trade-off, whereas the latent model improves performance beyond the Poisson baseline (see \cref{apd:vit_core} for details).

+\textbf{Distributional modeling helps on out-of-distribution stimuli} \quad Point-estimate models, like our Poisson baseline model, empirically struggle on OOD stimulus distributions such as gratings or moving dots (\cref{tab:OOD} `Poisson`\footnote{The Poisson baseline numbers are lower than in \cite{Turishcheva2023} as we do not use behavior data}) when response distributions shift with stimuli.
+Since ZIG and latent models learn per-neuron distributions, we hypothesized that they might generalize to OOD stimuli.